ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 If the above validation fails, the offerrer, forwarders, and acceptor simply forget this peerswap.
+The offerrer, forwarders, and acceptor MUST NOT abort the sidepool simply because the above validation fails (but MAY abort the sidepool for other reasons).

 The offerrer, since it is the pool participant that requests for the creation of the HTLC output, MUST follow the validation rules